-This is a light and sweet cake – A Blueberry Basil Coffeecake.
+This is a light and sweet cake - A Blueberry Coffee Cake with walnuts and basil.
 Not particularly fancy.
-There is something about coffeecake that I have a hard time resisting.
+There is something about a coffee cake that I have a hard time resisting.
 With or without coffee.
-Though, I can’t usually resist coffee.. so decidedly best with coffee,.
+Though, I can't usually resist coffee.. so decidedly best with coffee,.
 Or maybe a rich and spicy tea if you go that way.

 I used Thai basil for this cake.
 I find it is sweeter, more licorice.
 But use what you have.
 Or switch it up and use lemon or orange zest in its place - I think same quantity would work just nicely.

 Blueberry Walnut Coffeecake with Walnuts and Basil

 - ½ cup sugar

 - 2 eggs

 - 1 teaspoon vanilla

 - 1 cup dairy full fat plain yogurt